vivekgupte07/vivekgupte07/README.md

 [Human-In-The-Loop Reinforcement Learning for Robot Controllers](https://drive.google.com/drive/folders/175rNblO4qXI9Ic9CfFCiGrZqiu0czuGR?usp=share_link)

 I have also worked on prototyping robots, and I love to play around with 3D printers.
 Naturally, that also makes me good at CAD!
-(So, if you ever need a icosahedron dice 🎲 for DnD, feel free to contact me!).
+(So, if you ever need an icosahedron dice 🎲 for DnD, feel free to contact me!).

 Reach out to me at: vivekgupte07@gmail.com